wp-plugins/gwolle-gb/readme.txt

 Your first option is to use Akismet.
 It works like a charm.
 Fighting spam has never been easier.

-You can also use ReCaptcha.
+You can also use reCAPTCHA.
 It helps you and your visitors to fight spam at the slight cost of usability.

 = What capabilities are needed? =